-BARcure is an innovative Immuno-oncology company, engaged in developing a novel therapeutic approach for the treatment of B-cell malignancies.
-The Company leverages the pioneering research work done by Prof. Michael Pfreundschuh from Saarland University in Germany.
+BARcure is an innovative immuno-oncology company, engaged in developing a novel therapeutic approach for the treatment of B-cell malignancies.
+The Company leverages the robust research work done by Prof. Michael Pfreundschuh from Saarland University in Germany.
 BARcure specifically targets malignant B cells with novel immuno-therapeutic modalities killing the tumor cells, while sparing the normal B cells.
 BARcure was established in the FutuRx accelerator in August 2017.

 Riki Schwartz, PhD, CEO

 Dr. Schwartz has over 15 years of leadership experience in the pharmaceutical industry in various managerial positions including the COPAXONE® Project Leader at Teva Pharmaceuticals Global R&D, a position in which she has had an overall responsibility of projects ranging from the concept stage and up to Phase III and submission, and of leading multidisciplinary global team of senior members and peer management, in a multi-cultural environment and across different professional areas.
 Dr. Schwartz earned her Ph.D. in Immunology at the Faculty of Medicine Tel-Aviv University.